anuj-shrestha/NetworkInfoUtil/README.md

   Log.i("Is Roaming Available: ", String.valueOf(myNetworkInfo.isRoamingAvailable()));
 ```

-Lastly don't forget to unsubscribe or dispose our subscription and unregister our broadcast receiver.
-To dispose subscription cast getNetworkInfoChanges as a disposable and call its dispose method.
-To unregister broadcast receiver simply call unregisterBroadcastReciever method provided by our util class.
+Lastly, don't forget to unsubscribe from the Observable by calling `dispose`, and unregister the broadcast receiver.
+To dispose the subscription, cast `getNetworkInfoChanges` as a disposable and call its `dispose` method.
+To unregister the broadcast receiver simply call `unregisterBroadcastReciever` method provided by our util class.
 ```
     @Override
     protected void onDestroy() {
         super.onDestroy();

         if (myNetworkInfo != null) {
             disposableNetworkSubscription.dispose();
             myNetworkInfo.unregisterBroadcastReceiver();